Digital Agent One-to-Ones

 10:00 AM10:00

-Digital Agent One To One
+Digital Agent One-to-Ones

 Writers will have the invaluable opportunity to talk directly to an agent from a literary agency or an editor from a SFFH publisher about their work, seek advice about any stage of the writing process, and receive direct feedback on pitches and ideas.